itamarst/crochet/README.rst

 **Next release**

+* Unhandled exceptions in ``DeferredResult`` objects are logged.
 * Deprecated ``@in_reactor``, replaced with ``@run_in_reactor`` which doesn't
   change the arguments to the wrapped function.
+The old API still works, however.
 * Added more examples.
 * ``setup.py sdist`` should work now.